-Jason earned his Ph.D. in Political Science at the University of Colarado at Boulder.
-He joins the Department in August 2011.
-Prior to Drew University, Jason taught at Florida State University.
+Tim earned his Ph.D. in Political Science at the University of Rochester.
+He joined the Department in August 2016 where he teaches courses on international relations, environmental security, and US foreign policy.
+Prior to Drew University, Tim taught at Villanova University and Wayne State University.

 Jinee Lokaneeta received her PhD from the University of Southern California (USC).
 Prior to USC, she taught Political Science at Kirori Mal College, Delhi University, India.
 Jinee completed her Bachelors, Masters and Mphil in Political Science at Delhi University.
 Her areas of interest include Law and Violence, Political Theory (Postcolonial, Feminist and Marxist theory), Transnational Law, Jurisprudence, and Cultural Studies.
 She joined Drew University in 2006.

 She was a Visiting Scholar at the Centre for Political Studies, Jawaharlal Nehru University, Delhi from February 10-15, 2014 and the Center for the Study of Law and Society, University of California, Berkeley in fall 2009.
 She was the Book Review Editor of Law and Society Review from 2013-2016.
-She is on the Board of Consortium of Undergraduate Law and Justice Programs.
+She is the current President of Consortium of Undergraduate Law and Justice Programs.

 Patrick J. McGuinn is Professor of Political Science and Education at Drew University and a Senior Research Specialist at the Consortium for Policy Research in Education (CPRE).
 He holds a Ph.D. in Government and a M.Ed. in Education Policy from the University of Virginia and has held fellowships at the Institute for Advanced Study in Princeton, the Rockefeller Institute for Government, the Taubman Center for Public Policy at Brown University, and the Miller Center for Public Affairs.
 Patrick’s first book, No Child Left Behind and the Transformation of Federal Education Policy, 1965-2005, (Kansas, 2006) was honored as a Choice outstanding academic title.
 He is also the co-editor of The Convergence of K-12 and Higher Education: Policies and Programs in a Changing Era (Harvard Education Press, 2016) and Education Governance for the 21st Century: Overcoming the Structural Barriers to School Reform (Brookings Institution Press, 2013).
 Patrick has published many academic articles and book chapters and has produced policy reports for the Brookings Institution, the American Enterprise Institute, the Center for American Progress, the New America Foundation, and the Thomas B. Fordham Institute.
 He is a regular commentator on education policy and politics in media outlets and was recognized as one of the nation’s top Edu-Scholars by Education Week for the past eight years.
 He is a former high school social studies teacher and the father of four daughters in public school.